-The Laminar Flow, Diluted Species multiphysics interface ( ) combines the functionality of the High Mach Number Flow, Laminar interface and the Transport of Diluted Species interface to simulate the transport of dilute species in gas flows where the velocity magnitude is comparable to the speed of sound in the gas, that is, flows in the transonic and supersonic range.
+The Laminar Flow, Diluted Species multiphysics interface (red) combines the functionality of the High Mach Number Flow, Laminar interface and the Transport of Diluted Species interface to simulate the transport of dilute species in gas flows where the velocity magnitude is comparable to the speed of sound in the gas, that is, flows in the transport and supersonic range.

-The Turbulent Flow, Diluted Species multiphysics interfaces ( $\gtrsim$ ) model transport of dilute species in turbulent gas flows in the transonic and supersonic range, using either the k- $\epsilon$ model or the Spalart-Allmaras model.
+The Turbulent Flow, Diluted Species multiphysics interfaces ( $\aleph$ ) model transport of dilute species in turbulent gas flows in the transonic and supersonic range.
+There are two Model Wizard entries for the k- $\epsilon$ model and the Spalart-Allmaras model.
+A different turbulence model can be selected in the Settings window for the physics interface.

-The Laminar Flow ( ) and Turbulent Flow ( ) interfaces combine the functionality of the High Mach Number Flow interfaces, the Transport of Concentrated Species interface, and the Chemistry interface.
+The Laminar Flow ( $\underline{PP}$ ) and Turbulent Flow ( $\underline{PP}$ ) interfaces combine the functionality of the High Mach Number Flow interfaces, the Transport of Concentrated Species interface, and the Chemistry interface.
 These interfaces require a license to the Chemical Reaction Engineering Module.